Here at Blues Union, we strive to help people become better blues dancers. For some, that path leads to teaching, so we’ve created a training program!

 - A basic understanding of and respect for blues dance history and its roots in Black/African-American culture.
 Part of this respect includes understanding the blues aesthetic.

 - Dancing that is characterized by the blues aesthetic.
 This includes a grounded, relaxed posture, a pulse that reflects the baseline rhythm of the music, and a lag that echoes the “pocket” found in most blues music.
 For more details, see What is Blues Dancing.

 - Respect for your partner & their creative ideas.
 Dancing where both partners give creative contributions, and those ideas are listened to and built upon between partners.

 - A deep connection to the music.
 The music drives the choices you make as a dancer.

 - An emphasis on (and ability to teach) both solo & partnered dancing.

-- For teachers, continuing to work on your own dancing and a continual deepening of knowledge & understanding, through class planning, teaching, & otherwise.
-For teachers (and to instill in students), an excitement about learning and exploration!
+- Continuing to work on your own dancing and a continual deepening of knowledge & understanding, through class planning, teaching, & otherwise.
+For yourself (and to instill in students), an excitement about learning and exploration!

 Teacher Training process: